-Durable Solutions: The government assisted in the safe, voluntary return of migrants to their home countries.
-Between January and June, the Finnish Immigration Service (Migri) and the International Organization for Migration helped more than 896 persons to return voluntarily to their home countries.
+Durable Solutions: According to UNHCR the government accepted 1,094 refugees for resettlement during 2017, a number similar to previous years.
+The government also assisted in the safe, voluntary return of migrants to their home countries.
+Between January and June, the Finnish Immigration Service and the International Organization for Migration helped more than 480 persons to return voluntarily to their homes in 29 different countries.